raphamorim/lucario/readme.md

 1. Go to **Atom -> Preferences...**
 2. Then select the **Themes** tab
-3. Type **DeadCode** in the search box
+3. Type **Lucario** in the search box

 ## Vim
-Put `deadcode.vim` file in your `~/.vim/colors/` directory and add the following line to your vimrc file:
+Put `lucario.vim` file in your `~/.vim/colors/` directory and add the following line to your vimrc file:

     syntax enable
     set number
-    colorscheme deadcode
+    colorscheme lucario

 OS X Hint: `vim /usr/share/vim/vimrc`